sebhanika/stats_teaching/README.md

 - [NUTS2](data/nuts2/)
 - [NUTS3](data/nuts3/)

+The data is published as csv files with complementary geojson files if it is desired to make maps in the course.

 There is detailed documentation for the different datasets available here:
 - [Nuts2 Documentation](documentation/nuts2_doc/nuts2_doc.pdf)
 - [Nuts3 Documentation](documentation/nuts3_doc/nuts3_doc.pdf)